fcn06/swarm/README.md

 * `a2a_agent_backbone`: The core of the framework.
 Implement an A2A agent server that can if needed incorporate MCP runtime for external interactions.
 It can be connected to its own LLM
 * `a2a_planner_backbone`: The brain for the A2A Planner.
 It connects to declared A2A agents, understands their skills, creates a plan, and executes it to achieve your goals.
 Available as a standalone agent, as well as an A2A agent server.
 It can be connected to its own LLM
+* `a2a_full_backbone`: An agent that can connect to other agents AND also use tools directly.
+It connects to declared A2A agents, understands their skills, connect to MCP server, and understand its tools, then  creates a plan, and executes it to achieve your goals.
+Available as a standalone agent, as well as an A2A agent server.
+It can be connected to its own LLM
 * `configuration`: Manages all your Swarm.rs configuration files.
 * `llm_api`: Provides a convenient interface for interacting with various Large Language Models via an OpenAI-compatible API.
 * `mcp_agent_backbone`: A runtime to interact with MCP server.
 Designed to be integrated into an A2A agent, granting him capability to connect to external set of tools.
 The MCP runtime can be connected to its own LLM.
 Note: An external mcp\_server (like the illustrative project or Apify) is needed for these agents to function.